PX4/PX4-user_guide/en/flight_controller/cuav_nora.md

-# CUAV  Flight Controller
+# CUAV Nora Flight Controller

 > **Warning** PX4 does not manufacture this (or any) autopilot.
   Contact the [manufacturer](https://www.cuav.net) for hardware support or compliance issues.

 The [Nora](http://doc.cuav.net/flight-controller/x7/en/nora.html)<sup>&reg;</sup> flight controller is a high-performance autopilot.
 It is an ideal choice for industrial drones and large-scale heavy-duty drones.
 It is mainly supplied to commercial manufacturers.

 ![CUAV x7](../../assets/flight_controller/cuav_nora/nora.png)

-It is a variant of X7.
-It adopts an integrated motherboard (soft and hard board), which reduces the internal connectors of the flight control, improves the reliability of the flight control, and places all the interfaces on the side, making the wiring more concise.
+Nora is a variant of the CUAV X7.
+It adopts an integrated motherboard (soft and hard board), which reduces flight controller's internal connectors, improves reliability, and places all the interfaces on the side (making the wiring more concise).

 ## Features